instagibbs/bolts/XX-eltoo-peer-protocol.md

     - MUST NOT consider that `update_signed` sent when setting `last_update_number`.
   - MUST set `update_psig` to the corresponding channel state local update transaction partial signature from the `last_update_number`.
+ - MUST set `next_nonce` to the nonce to be used for the next channel update partial signature.

 A receiving node: